jamiehs/rage-avatars/readme.txt

 More specifically, it passes the rage faces as the default argument when the request for the user's Gravatar is made.
 It also utilizes TimThumb for image compression and resizing.

 == Installation ==
-1. Upload `rage-avatars` folder to the `/wp-content/plugins/` directory
+1. Upload the `rage-avatars` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

 = Will this break anything =

 Maybe.
+I have tried to make the plugin only touch Gravatrs though, so you should be fine.

 = Can I assign specific avatars to users? =